Characters in Hamlet: Osric

 He is the courtier sent by Claudius to invite Hamlet to participate in the duel with Laertes.
-(This character is called "Ostricke" in the Second Quarto.)
+(His name is spelled "Ostricke" in the Second Quarto.)
 Osric, as well as Polonius, attempts to engage with Hamlet in the elaborate, witty discourse, fully consistent with Baldassare Castiglione's 1528 work, The Courtier.
 This work outlines several courtly rules, specifically advising royal retainers to amuse their masters with inventive language.

 The Players

+The performance of The Murder of Gonzago, illustrated by A J Balliol Salmon, 1905: the players at left, the court at right.

 The Players are a company of actors who arrive at Elsinore Castle.
 Friends of Hamlet, they had earlier performed in "the city" (presumably Copenhagen), but faced stiff competition from boy performers, so they have traveled to Elsinore to offer Hamlet their services.
 At Elsinore, they perform a version—which Hamlet has modified and called The Mousetrap—of the play The Murder of Gonzago in the "play within a play".

 First Player or Player King

 He is the leader of the troupe of touring actors.
 In the "play within a play", he takes the part of the king who is murdered.